Man in Germany contracts coronavirus in one of first cases of transmission outside China

 It spreads in droplets from coughs and sneezes and has an incubation period of 1-14 days.

-The German state of Bavaria’s health ministry said late on Monday that a man in the town of Starnberg, 30 kilometres (19 miles) southwest of Munich, was suffering from the virus and was in “good condition” while isolated under medical observation.
+Bavaria’s health ministry said late on Monday that a man in the southern German state was suffering from the virus and was in “good condition” while isolated under medical observation.

 A day earlier it said an employee from Shanghai tested positive for the virus upon returning to China.